-Vegetarian Society - (OK, not vegan, but for many a step in the right direction, a start . .) the Vegetarian Society exists to influence, inspire and support people to embrace and maintain a vegetarian lifestyle.
+Vegetarian Society - (OK, not vegan, but for many a step in the right direction, the first rung on the ladder, perhaps . .) the Vegetarian Society exists to influence, inspire and support people to embrace and maintain a vegetarian lifestyle.
 Established in 1847, they're the oldest vegetarian organisation in the world.

 Vegan Society - The Vegan Society works towards making veganism an easily adopted and widely recognised approach to reducing animal and human suffering.
 They have an instantly recognisable trademark symbol to show which products have their approval and are genuinely vegan.
 If a product claims to be vegan or has a 'vegan recipe' but doesn't have the society's approval, you can be sure there's a reason!
 They are very strict and thorough with their research into companies and products.
 People are able to buy accredited products with confidence, knowing that they are 100% vegan in every respect!